RaviTeja110820/aws/AWS Essentials.md

 >***Amazon SageMaker*** is a service that enables you to quickly build, train, and deploy machine learning models.***AWS DeepRacer*** is an autonomous 1/18 scale race car that you can use to test reinforcement learning models.

+***Amazon Macie*** is a fully managed security service that uses AI and ML to continuously observe data access activity in order to alert the user of any anomalies if they arise.
+Alerts may include unauthorized access, data leaks and any out-of-the-norm patterns.
+The major functions are to discover, classify and protect the user data

 # Perspective

 The ***Operations Perspective*** of the AWS Cloud Adoption Framework also includes principles for operating in the cloud by using agile best practices.